Bart Gets Famous: Cultural references

-At the beginning of the episode, Bart can be heard whistling The Simpsons theme song and Marge tells him "not to whistle that annoying tune".
-Krusty yells "hey kid" and throws Bart his towel in a homage to the 1979 Coca-Cola commercial "Hey Kid, Catch!".
+Krusty yells "hey kid" and throws Bart his towel in an homage to the 1979 Coca-Cola commercial "Hey Kid, Catch!".
 Bart records an "I Didn't Do It" rap with the backing track from MC Hammer's "U Can't Touch This", while MC Hammer himself is in the recording studio calling Bart "propa".
 This song, in turn, sampled the bass riff from "Super Freak" by Rick James.
 When Lisa says that Bart got famous due to an 'obnoxious fad', Homer defends him by saying that 'they said the same thing about Urkel'.

-Bart imagines himself appearing on Match Game in 2034 alongside Billy Crystal, Farrah Fawcett, Loni Anderson, Spike Lee, and Kitty Carlisle's head in a jar.
+Bart imagines himself appearing on Match Game in 2034 alongside Billy Crystal, Farrah Fawcett, Loni Anderson, Spike Lee and Kitty Carlisle's head in a jar.
 Matt Groening would later reuse the idea of heads from dead celebrities living in jars in a future society in Futurama.
+Lisa notes that the hastily published Bart biography "is mostly about Ross Perot, and the last two chapters are excerpts from the Oliver North trial."